The Blueprint for Monmouth Beach

 To help facilitate travel and make Ocean Avenue “a grand boulevard,” at a cost of $20,000, the railroad line was moved west inland to the present-day Seaview Avenue.
 Massive houses (“wooden palaces”) were constructed mostly along a 100-foot wide Ocean Avenue.
 “All along either side are the great estates of city bankers, merchant princes, lawyers and industrial magnates, each splendid domain the site of a veritable summer palace,” according to the Book of the Royal Blue (1910) description of then Ocean Avenue.

 Titans of finance, industry and entertainment spent their summers in Monmouth Beach during those days of grandeur.
 Their dwellings were the large “cottages” (of the 30-room variety) that dotted our coastline.
 According to an April 1873 New York Times account, the cottages are “exquisite in beauty and finish … at a ridiculously moderate cost.”
+Some of the properties were so expansive they ran from ocean to river.

 The reputation of Monmouth Beach as a playground for the high and mighty grew and by the late-1880s, property in town was selling for $7,000 an acre.
 Weather, time, and tide did their work to undermine many of those fine homes along Ocean Avenue.
 By the 1930s, the association had largely faded from glory and power.